Confessions of a Teenage Drama Queen: Plot

-Mary Elizabeth "Lola" Cep is a 15-year-old girl who grew up in New York City and wants desperately to become a famous Broadway actress.
+Mary Elizabeth "Lola" Steppe is a 15-year-old girl who grew up in New York City and desperately wants to become a famous Broadway actress.
 Much to her annoyance, she moves with her family to the suburbs of Dellwood, New Jersey in 2004, but she confidently tells the audience, "A legend is about to be born.
 That legend would be me."

 At school, Lola befriends an unpopular girl, Ella Gerard, who shares her love for the rock band Sidarthur.
 Lola idolizes the band's lead singer, Stu Wolff.
 She also meets Sam, a boy who takes a liking to her, and makes enemies with Carla Santini, the most popular girl in school.

-When Lola auditions for the school play, a 21st century musical version of Pygmalion called Eliza Rocks, she is chosen over Carla to play Eliza, and Carla promises to make her life miserable.
+When Lola auditions for the school play, a 21st-century musical version of Pygmalion called Eliza Rocks, she is chosen over Carla to play Eliza, and Carla promises to make her life miserable.
 Lola also beats Carla on a dancing video game at an arcade, whereupon Carla reveals that she has tickets to the farewell concert of Sidarthur, which recently decided to dissolve.
 Afraid of Carla one-upping her, Lola falsely claims that she and Ella also have tickets.
 She loses her chance to buy tickets and new clothes when her mother takes away her allowance, and the concert is sold out by the time she persuades Ella to pay for the tickets.
 However, Lola explains that they can buy tickets from a scalper, and gets Sam to sneak Eliza's dress out of the costume room for her to wear at the concert.

 On the night of the concert, Lola and Ella take a train to New York City, but Lola accidentally leaves the money for the tickets on the train, and her plan to sneak into the concert fails.
 Lola and Ella finally give up and walk through the city to Stu's after-show party.
 When they arrive there, Stu stumbles drunkenly out of the building and passes out in an alley.
 The two girls take him to a diner to sober him up, but when he hits a cop with a doughnut, the three of them end up at a police station, where Lola gives her father's New York City address.